ChetanKrishna07/Fruit_Recognition/README.md

-# Food_Grading
+# Fruit_Recognition
-- Segregates Fruits in ‘n’ categories based on the quality of the fruit.
+- Recognize if a fruit is an apple, a banana or a guava.
 - Uses Convolution Neural Networks ML model.
-- A web page built using HTML, CSS and JS is used for UI.
-- A python API built using Flask and JS is used for the backend.
+- User Tensorflow library of python
 ## Progress
 - Creating Fruit Recognition model using CNN
 - Getting good accuracy for the fruit recognition model, and doing decent when trying to predict.